Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

 \subsection{Checkpoint Quantization}

+The second technique that \name uses is quantization of checkpoints.
 While quantization has been adopted in some cases for reducing model size during inference~\cite{lin2016fixed, zhu2016trained, zhang2018lq}, or to reduce communication costs of parameter aggregation~\cite{yu2018gradiveq}, training is typically done in single-precision floating-point format (FP32) to maximize training outcomes and model accuracy. \name leverages quantization techniques to significantly reduce the checkpoint size during training, without sacrificing training accuracy.

 Quantization in \name is decoupled from the training process and is done in background CPU processes after a model snapshot has been created.
 Hence, it does not affect training performance.
-Our design constraint is to complete the quantization process in under 5 minutes to limit the additional checkpoint latency overhead.
-Since quantization is applied to a chunk of rows, the quantized checkpoint store operation does not have to wait until the entire checkpoint is quantized and can store it eagerly as needed.
+Since quantization is applied to a chunk of rows, the quantized checkpoint store operation does not have to wait until the entire checkpoint is quantized and can store the quantized rows eagerly as needed.

 The quantization of embedding tables is usually applied in the granularity of an entire embedding vector.
-It aims to minimize the loss between the original vector $X\in\mathbb{R}^n$ and the quantized vector $Q\in\mathbb{Z}^n$, by minimizing ME=$\left \| X-Q \right \|_2$.
-We analyzed the quantization techniques using various checkpoints from real-world recommendation models.
-Checkpoint quantization provided consistent results across them.
-As such, in this section we focus on one checkpoint created after training a production dataset for about 18 hours.
-We evaluate and compare the quantization techniques by calculating the \textit{mean $\ell_2$ loss} of each quantized checkpoint, defined as: $\frac{1}{m}\sum_{i=0}^{m}\left \| X_i-Q_i \right \|_2$, where $m$ is the total number of embedding vectors in the checkpoint.
-In section~\ref{sec:evaluations}, we discuss the training accuracy impacts.
+We aim to minimize the error between the original vector $X\in\mathbb{R}^n$ and the quantized vector $Q\in\mathbb{Z}^n$, by minimizing $\left \| X-Q \right \|_2$.
+We define the \textit{mean $\ell_2$ error} of an entire quantized checkpoint as: $\frac{1}{m}\sum_{i=0}^{m}\left \| X_i-Q_i \right \|_2$, where $m$ is the total number of embedding vectors in the checkpoint.
+The \textit{mean $\ell_2$ error} metric is a good proxy for accuracy loss because the model accuracy is dependent on the values of the embedding tables.
+This metric captures the distance between the original value of an embedding entry without quantization and the new value produced due to quantization.
+We observed that this difference provides the first order impact on the accuracy loss and use it to compare different quantization methods.
+In section~\ref{sec:evaluations}, we demonstrate how training accuracy is impacted by \name's quantization schemes.